 My Observations:

-This is actually a literally nice looking hand grinding machine, and it’s one of a few relatively low-cost hand grinders (more to come below) which appear to be based on (at least when it comes to looks) the really popular (and not so inexpensive…) Comandante hand grinders.
+This is in reality a actually nice looking hand grinding machine, and it’s one of a few relatively affordable hand grinders (more to come below) which appear to be based on (at least when it comes to looks) the very popular (and not so inexpensive…) Comandante hand grinders.

-It has 38mm steel burrs, the same size burrs as you’ll get in the likes of the Sage Smart Coffee mill Pro, and the same size as some other popular hand grinders including the Crafted by Knock Aergrind, and just 1mm smaller than the burrs found in the Comandante grinders.
+It has 38mm steel burrs, the same size burrs as you’ll get in the likes of the Sage Smart Grinder Pro, and the same size as some other popular hand grinders including the Brewed by Knock Aergrind, and basically 1mm smaller than the burrs found in the Comandante grinders.

-I in truth like the look of the wooden knob, that’s probably more comfortable than using some of the hand grinders with small plastic knobs.
+I actually like the look of the wooden knob, that’s probably more comfortable than using some of the hand grinders with small plastic knobs.

-I also simply like the look of the little travel case this grinding machine neatly slots into.
-For the cost, this isn’t a bad shout at all in my simple opinion.
+I also in truth like the look of the little travel case this grinding machine neatly slots into.
+For the cost, this isn’t a bad shout at all in my modest opinion.

-If you like this type of Comandante style design of hand grinding machine, holster your debit card for now, as there are a couple more for simply a few quid extra a little further on in this best hand grinders article that has, even more, going for them, for not all that much more cash.
+If you like this type of Comandante style design of hand mill, holster your debit card for now, as there are a couple more for just a few quid extra a little further on in this perfect hand grinders article that has, even more, going for them, for not all that much more cash.

 Click here to see other available colours